Ziwei-Wei/kanban-board/README.md

 #### note: the backend can support multi-kanban and access management, but I did not implement these in frontend due to the requirement.
 So all user will share the same kanban.

+#### note: resumes are stored locally not in AWS S3 or Azure Storage, if you rebuild docker, they will get lost.

 #### good to know: test user = {email: test@gmail.com, password: 123123123}

 ### Architecture